-The College Writing Program hires undergraduate students to work as writing fellows and provide writing tutoring to students during evening hours.
-To apply to become a fellow, fill out the application and submit it electronically to the College Writing Program.
+The Writing, Speaking, and Argument Program hires undergraduate students to work as writing fellows and provide writing tutoring to students during evening hours.
+To apply to become a fellow, fill out the application and submit it electronically to the Writing, Speaking, and Argument Program.
 To qualify, applicants should have a GPA of at least 3.0, be in good standing and have fulfilled their primary writing requirement.
 In addition to the application, applicants are also required to solicit at least one recommendation to be submitted electronically using the Fellow Recommendation Form.
-Application review begins March 8, 2013.
+Application review begins February 28, 2014.

-After an initial review of all applications, the strongest candidates will be invited for a personal interview with a current writing fellow and a group interview with the director/assistant director of the Writing Program and a few current fellows.
+After an initial review of all applications, the strongest candidates will be invited for a personal interview with a current writing fellow and a group interview with the director/assistant director of the Writing, Speaking, and Argument Program and a few current fellows.